Frequently Asked Questions

 What if I enter the program and cannot locate an employing school district?

 PACE will continually work with the intern to accomplish placement; if the candidate has not obtained a teaching position by the spring following the summer's course work, that candidate may opt to complete certification through graduate clinical teaching.
-Also, much of the first year's course work and seminar training will carry over to employment in the following year.
+Also, course work will carry over to employment in the following year.